MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

 Adding a Python transformation script to target a module involves two steps:

-1. Add the script to the correct location
+1. Add the script to the correct location,
 2. Add the name of the script/module (minus extension) to the correct variable in ``psyclone_transmute_file_list.mk``.